-33. The Roadmap for Digital Transformation of the Health Sector in the Region of the Americas contributes to the achievement of the PAHO Strategic Plan 2020-2025 and the Sustainable Health Agenda for the Americas 2018-2030.
+33. The Roadmap for the Digital Transformation of the Health Sector in the Region of the Americas contributes to the achievement of the PAHO Strategic Plan 2020-2025 and the Sustainable Health Agenda for the Americas 2018-2030.
 The monitoring and evaluation of this policy are aligned with the Organization's results-based management framework and with its performance monitoring and evaluation processes.
-After five years, in 2026, an evaluation will be conducted to identify strengths and weaknesses in the the overall execution of the policy.
+After five years, in 2026, an evaluation will be conducted to identify strengths and weaknesses in the overall execution of the policy.
 A progress report will be presented to the Governing Bodies with the results of the evaluation.

-Action by the Executive Committee
+Action by the Directing Council

-34. The Executive Committee is invited to review the Roadmap for Digital Transformation of the Health Sector in the Region of the Americas, provide any comments it deems pertinent, and consider approving the proposed resolution presented in Annex A.
+34. The Directing Council is invited to review the information presented in this document, provide any comments it deems pertinent, and consider approving the proposed resolution presented in Annex A.